DzeSnakE/react-course-1/README.md

 ## Goals

 You have to create a todo list with these features:
-- Create new todo with title / description / priority / assigned to
+- Create new todo with title / description / priority / assigned to  (fait)
-- Manage status (completed or not)
+- Manage status (completed or not) (fait)
 - Create new list
 - Add filters
 - Edit todo